 The Gretsch G6669TG Player’s Edition Broadkaster Jr. Center Block is a much more ornate semi hollow guitar than the Gibson ES-339, and will suit those who are looking for a little more flare perfectly.
 The Full’Tron humbucking pickups are super hot, and provide huge tones and unbelievable grunt when pushed hard, while the chambered spruce center block provides tons of punch and incredible sustain.

-Final Thoughts on the Gibson ES-339
+Final Thoughts in our Gibson ES-339 Review